Createdd/Writing/2018/articles/Reflect2018.md

 Some of my goals for 2018 were:

 -   Keep progress at university
 -   Keep organization of non-profit
 -   Get into machine learning
 -   Get another job for new experiences
 -   Keep cold shower
 -   Stay sporty
+-   Social life and love

 ## University / Business Law

 This was a quite good year in terms of university progress.
 Lecturewise I was focusing on

 -   Criminal Procedure Law
 -   Company and Capital Markets Law
 -   European Law
 -   Labour Law
 -   Tax Law
 -   Inheritance Law
 -   Principles of International Law
 -   Constitutional Law
 -   Banking Law

 There were some negative results in the first term but this was due to the limited time available and "ambitious" workload in general.
 What I had realized this year, especially with university duties, is that one is more capable of things than you would imagine at first.
 We are really able to stretch according to the tasks that are thrown at us.
 This is essentially what makes us grow.
 Demanding more than we are capable of in the first place.
 And this was the case with all law related endeavors this year.
 Once again the Pareto Principle showed its value.